-141.1640 Commission as pubic and governmental purpose.
+141.1640 Commission as public and governmental purpose.

 Sec.
-10. Each commission, and the carrying out of its authorized purposes under this act, is in all respects a public and governmental purpose for the benefit of the people of this state and for the improvement of their health, safety, welfare, comfort, and security.
+10. Each commission, and the carrying out of its authorized purposes under this act, is in all respects a public and governmental purpose for the benefit of the people of this state and for the improvement of their Rendered Wednesday, February 28, 2018 Page 7 Michigan Compiled Laws Complete Through PA 15 of 2018 health, safety, welfare, comfort, and security.
 These purposes are public purposes, and the commission will be performing an essential governmental function in the exercise of the powers provided by this act.